3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation

 \subsection{Multi-modal Molecule Latent Diffusion}

-We then introduce latent diffusion for conditional molecular graph generation, a method that leverages the aligned molecule-text latent space of encoder-decoder discussed above, enabling us preserve the crucial molecular properties and aligning the textual description of $\mathcal{G}$.
-Specifically, we learn a better probabilistic mapping from the text to the aligned moelcule latent space, and thereby generate a higher-quality and more diverse molecules with more semantic consistency conforming to the conditional text inputs.
+We next introduce latent diffusion for conditional molecular graph generation, a method that leverages the aligned molecule-text latent space of encoder-decoder described above, enabling us to preserve the crucial molecular properties and aligning the textual description of $\mathcal{G}$.
+Specifically, we learn a probabilistic mapping from the text to the text aligned molecular structure latent space, and thus generate molecular structures that match the conditional text inputs.

-Specifically, the denoising network $\hat{\mathbf{z}}_\theta$ focuses on generating latent graph representation $\mathbf{z}$ conditioned on the text representation $\mathbf{c}$ from the text encoder $E_{t}$.
-The objective is:
+The denoising network $\hat{\mathbf{z}}_\theta$ focuses on generating latent graph representation $\mathbf{z}$ conditioned on the text representation $\mathbf{c}$ from the LLM encoder $E_{t}$.
+The objective to be optimized is:

 where $\lambda_t$ are time-dependent weights and we use MLPs for the network $\hat{\mathbf{z}}_\theta$.
 Specifically, we concatenate $\textbf{c}$ to graph latent representation $\mathbf{z}_t$ for timestep $t$ as the input of $\hat{\mathbf{z}}_\theta$.
 The denoising network is trained to denoise a noisy latent, $\mathbf{z}_t=\sqrt{\alpha_t} \mathbf{z}+\sqrt{1-\alpha_t} \vepsilon$ to the clean $\mathbf{z}$. $\mathbf{c}$ is the text representation from the fixed encoder $E_{t}$ pretrained by Equation~(\ref{eq:contrast}).